-We have selected the top 45 hotels for you as Cape Town has a wide range of hotels from entry-level to high-end and from bed breakfast to ultra-modern and everything in between to meet your budget and expectations.
+We have selected the top 45 hotels for you as Cape Town has a wide range of hotel accommodation from entry-level to high-end and from bed breakfast to ultra-modern and everything in between to meet your budget and expectations.

 Visitors can enjoy a meal at a working harbour, stay on the slopes of one of the most famous mountains in the world or dance the night away in the city centre.
 Regardless of your travel preferences, you can find a hotel to suit your needs.
 As one of the oldest cities, the town centre boasts classical buildings many of which can still be seen in the town today.

 The Waterfront as the tourist hub of the city has over 15 hotels, each catering to a different type of traveller.
 Stay in self-catering accommodation at one of the Victoria and Alfred Apartments, enjoy the ultimate in luxury at the Cape Grace, stay in understated luxury at the Portswood or enjoy the fabulous views and ideal location of the Table Bay.

 The bustling Victoria and Alfred Waterfront is also close to many of city's top attractions such as Table Mountain, Robben Island and the beaches of Clifton and Camps Bay.
 With the magnificent ocean surrounding the famous Cape Peninsula, local and international travellers often seek to stay in hotels which are on the beach and the sea.

 The Cape is home to several hotels which enjoy a prime location either on a beach or directly on the sea from where scenic views are fantastic.
 The five-star Radisson Blu Waterfront, as well as the four-star Ambassador in Bantry Bay, is located right on the ocean without a street or other buildings separating the hotel from the sea.